What is a degu?

 Degus don't smell, but the toilet area in the cage can have an odour if not regularly changed.

 The entire cage should be thoroughly cleaned about once a month (though it depends on the size of the cage and the number of degus).
+However, you only want to clean dirty pee areas with a cleaner.
+Everything else can just be brushed off, turned over etc, degus are very sensitive to smells - removing too much of the groups smells can cause them to fight.

 Out-of-cage time and handling